 Throughout the film, Aladdin’s faithful companion and his best friend of several years is the greedy, resourceful, hyperactive little monkey Abu – a fellow street rat.
 He’s stroppy and irritable, but Abu can be quite helpful, since he’s about as clever as Aladdin and he gets the boy out of several pinches.
 He can also be somewhat troublesome, since this monkey just does not listen.
 Abu’s stubbornness and his greed nearly gets them killed a few times.
 He’s Aladdin’s bro though and very loyal.
 Abu winds up spending a good chunk of a movie as an elephant (not by choice), and he has a significantly smaller role in the second half of the film, since the dual introduction of the Genie and the carpet leaves him with little else to do as a sidekick.
 Aladdin often travels on his signature, sentient magic carpet, which he finds in the same cavern as the Genie’s lamp.
 The magic carpet is something of a throwback to the older days of Disney animation.
 Carpet is a silent character, and whatever emotions he feels are conveyed entirely through his actions and his little tassels.
 It’s not only an effective method, it’s also really cute.

-There’s a lot to like about “Aladdin”, and really only a few things to dislike.
-While I can’t quite say it’s a personal favorite of mine, I can easily see why it’s so well-loved and it’s earned itself a very respectable grade from me.
+There’s a whole lot to like about “Aladdin”, and really only a few things to dislike.
+I can easily see why it’s so well-loved as a musical, and it’s earned itself a very respectable grade from me.

 * “ARABIAN NIGHTS!
 LIKE ARABIAN DAYS!
 More often than not, are hotter than hot in a lot of good ways!”
 You know, the theme song for the Aladdin series cut right to Jasmine looking fetching on that verse, because Disney was feeling mischievous.